Breeze Card

-The Breeze Card is a stored value smart card used on bus and rapid transit routes in Atlanta, Georgia, United States.
+The Breeze Card is a contactless smart card used on bus and rapid transit routes in Metro Atlanta.
 It is part of an automated fare collection system which Metropolitan Atlanta Rapid Transit Authority (MARTA) introduced to the general public in early October 2006.
-The card automatically debits the cost of the passenger’s ride when placed on or near the Breeze Target at the fare gate.
-Transit riders are able to add value or time-based passes to the card at Breeze Vending Machines (BVM) located at all MARTA stations.
+The card can also be used on CobbLinc, Ride Gwinnett, Connect Douglas, and Xpress buses.
+Transit riders are able to add value or time-based passes to the card at Breeze ticket machines located at all MARTA stations and select retail locations.

-The major phases of MARTA's Breeze transformation took place before July 1, 2007 when customers were still able to purchase TransCards from ridestores or their employers.
-They were also able to obtain paper transfers from bus drivers to access the train.
-As of July 1, 2007 the TransCard and the paper transfers were discontinued and patrons now use a Breeze Card or ticket to access the system (except for single bus rides, which can still be paid for in exact change), and all transfers are loaded on the card.
-Breeze Vending Machines (BVM) distribute regional transit provider passes (providing that the requested system has completed their transformation to the Universal Breeze AFC.)
-The Breeze Card employs passive RFID technology currently in use in many transit systems around the world.
+On July 1, 2007, the TransCard and the paper bus transfers were discontinued and patrons now use a Breeze Card or Ticket to access the system (except for single bus rides, which can still be paid for in exact change), and all transfers are loaded on the card.